Multimodal Benchmark for Safety Assessment in Industrial Inspection Scenarios: Data Availability

 \section{Data Availability}

-The InspecSafe-V1 dataset and its associated resources have been publicly released.
-The published package includes point-level multimodal raw data, pixel-level instance segmentation annotations, scene-level descriptions and safety assessment labels, as well as metadata index files and parameter specifications to support unified retrieval and experimental reproducibility\footnote{The dataset is accessible at https://huggingface.co/datasets/Tetrabot2026/InspecSafe-V1}.
-All data involving privacy or safety-sensitive content have been anonymized or removed in accordance with applicable regulations prior to release.
+The dataset is archived in the Zenodo repository~\cite{liu2026inspecsafe}.
+The dataset and its associated resources are also publicly accessible through Hugging Face repository at \url{https://huggingface.co/datasets/Tetrabot2026/InspecSafe-V1}.
+All data involving privacy- or safety-sensitive content have been anonymized or removed in accordance with applicable regulations prior to release.